ScanzyLLC/scanzy-barcodescanner-sample-android-java/README.md

 # scanzy-barcodescanner-sample-android-java
-native android sample to use ScanzyBarcodeScannerSDK
+Native Android sample to use ScanzyBarcodeScannerSDK

 ## Prerequisites